hanahem/dnne/README.md

+# DNNE : Deep Neural Networks Editor
+DNNE is an intuitive DNNs editor.
+You draw your neural net's graph, and it generates its code in Python using **keras** or **Tensorflow** libraries.

+*This project was made by Hanahem Wassim, Duquesne tristan, Sabass Melissa, Kaced Yanis, under the supervision of Prof. David Janiszek @Paris Descartes University.*

 app.js : 			uses AngularJS to frame the webpage bulma.css : 		contains all the styles of the page decoders.js : 		contains the functions to transform a model into code output